Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 [{{site.konnect_short_name}} admin account](/konnect/org-management/teams-and-roles),
 which you will access concurrently.

+Optionally, if you want to use team mappings, you must configure Okta to include group claims in the ID token.

 Here are the steps you need to complete, in both Okta and
 {{site.konnect_short_name}}.
 First, complete the following in Okta: